xdanradu/xdanradu.github.io/_posts/2018-12-20-data-types-are-important.markdown

 Imagine you work on a software system that responds to the user with a really long delay.
-A reasonable frontend laods the data in less than 1.5 seconds.

-Delays in a software system can have various causes like complex database scripts, backend data processing or frontend rendering.
+A reasonable frontend loads the data in less than 1.5 seconds.
+Delays can be introduced in various parts of a system like complex database scripts, backend data processing or frontend rendering.

 Your task is to boost the system's performance.

-By debugging and measuring execution time you can easily identify the module that introduces the delay and then try to optimize the code.
+By debugging and measuring execution time we can easily identify the module that introduces the delay and then try to optimize the code.

+Let's say that we identified that the simple sum computation algorithm below is the root cause for poor performance.
-Below you have a simple sum computation algorithm that has a really high impact on performance.
-Take a mopment to spot it's main flaw:
+Take a moment to spot it's main flaw:

 ```java
 public class Test{